apptainer/singularity-userdocs/singularity_and_docker.rst

 .. code-block:: none

-    bin  boot  core  dev  environment  etc  home  lib  lib64  media  mnt  opt  proc  root  run  sbin  singularity  srv  sys  tmp  usr  var
+    bin  boot  core  dev  environment  etc  home  lib  lib64  media  mnt  opt  proc  root  run  sbin  apptainer  srv  sys  tmp  usr  var

-The ``build`` command of Singularity allows (e.g., development) sandbox containers to be converted into (e.g., production) read-only SIF containers, and vice-versa.
+The ``build`` command of apptainer allows (e.g., development) sandbox containers to be converted into (e.g., production) read-only SIF containers, and vice-versa.
 Consult the :ref:`Build a container <build-a-container>` documentation for the details.

 Implicit in the above command-line interactions is use of public images from Docker Hub.
 To make use of **private** images from Docker Hub, authentication is required.
 Available means for authentication were described above.
-Use of environment variables is functionally equivalent for Singularity ``build`` as it is for ``pull``; see :ref:`Authentication via Environment Variables <sec:authentication_via_environment_variables>` above.
+Use of environment variables is functionally equivalent for apptainer ``build`` as it is for ``pull``; see :ref:`Authentication via Environment Variables <sec:authentication_via_environment_variables>` above.
 For purely interactive use, authentication can be added to the ``build`` command as follows:

 .. code-block:: none

-    singularity build --docker-login mylolcow_latest_il.sif docker://ilumb/mylolcow
+    apptainer build --docker-login mylolcow_latest_il.sif docker://ilumb/mylolcow

 (Recall that ``docker://ilumb/mylolcow`` is a private image available via Docker Hub.)
 See :ref:`Authentication via Interactive Login <sec:authentication_via_docker_login>` above regarding use of ``--docker-login``.